16 April 2019

 During 2018, Guernsey worked closely with the COCG, EU Member States and the other Crown Dependencies to develop economic substance legislation, which was adopted in December 2018 and which came into force on 1 January 2019.
 On 12 March 2019, the EU Council confirmed that Guernsey had met its commitment to introduce economic substance requirements and therefore removed Guernsey from the list of jurisdictions who had committed to make certain changes, and did not place Guernsey on the “blacklist” of non-cooperative jurisdictions.

 We have developed a tool to help businesses establish if the economic substance requirements apply to specific entities.
-Launch the Guernsey tool.
+Launch the Guernsey economic substance tool.

 Tax information transparency and exchange of information